krisleech/wisper-visualize/README.md

 # Wisper::Visualize

-Provides a graph of published events as a PNG or PDF.
+Provides a graph of published [Wisper](https://github.com/krisleech/wisper) events as a PNG or PDF

 ## Installation